BIBD posts 14% fall in 2020 net profit - The Scoop

 BIBD also reported a nine percent decrease in total assets to $9.71 billion in 2020 after a record high of $10.68 billion in the preceding year.

-The bank also saw a significant fall in customer deposits amounting to $6.73 million, the lowest in at least five years.
+The bank saw a significant fall in customer deposits amounting to $6.73 million, the lowest in at least five years.

 BIBD Group Chairman YB Dato Seri Setia Dr Hj Mohd Amin Liew Abdullah said the bank’s financial position remained resilient and continued to post strong profitability in 2020, despite COVID-induced challenges.